znzhao/ECO395M-HW-zz5339/Final Project/final_project.md

 | PC24 | 0.100442731001129   | 0.00401770924004517    | 0.9997                |
 | PC25 | 0.00698743489964209 | 0.000279497395985684   | 1                     |

+In the table above, we see that the first 20 principle components explain more than 90% of the variability.
+We believe that these 20 principle components would keep our computation load low and eliminate some of the noises, while keeping the majority of the variability.
+Clustering would further group our songs based on these 20 principle components.

+### Clustering

+K-means++ clustering was used to determine our market segments.
+3 types of supporting analysis were used to help us determine the the number of them(centroids): Elbow plot(SSE), CH index and Gap statistics.

 ![](final_project_files/figure-markdown_github/K-grid-1.png)

 ![](final_project_files/figure-markdown_github/CH-grid-1.png)

 ![](final_project_files/figure-markdown_github/Gap-1.png)

+As shown above, both elbow plot and CH index returned K=16 and gap statistics K=4.
+Clustering 16 segments would not show us distinct differences among them as we now only have 20 principle components to allocate.
+So we selected K=4 as our anchor and explored the nearby Ks to see which one provides us the best explanation for each cluster.
+By “best explanation”, we considered the following 2 categories.

+-   Clusters that have songs with clear and unique distribution in any of the 20 features.
+-   Clusters that have songs with clear genre by their artist name and actual music.(we played a considerable quantity of sample size from each cluster on Youtube to confirm this)

+As the result, we eventually picked K = 5.

+Song market segments breakdown by distribution of features After the 5 clusters are determined, we reversed the principle components into the original features to determine cluster characteristics.
+We show some of the cluster identifiable distributions and the summary of each cluster below.

 ![](final_project_files/figure-markdown_github/PC1-1.png)